MicrosoftDocs/office-docs-powershell/whiteboard/whiteboard-ps/whiteboard/Get-WhiteboardsForTenant.md

 ### -ForceAuthPrompt

-Optional.
-Always prompt for auth.
+Always prompt for authentication.
 Use to ignore cached credentials.

 ```yaml
 Type: SwitchParameter